-- Area Differential Pricing This allows clients to set prices for items at a particular zone or zone group differently than another zone or zone group.
+- Area Differential Pricing-This allows clients to set prices for items at a particular zone or zone group differently than another zone or zone group.
 The price differential is based on the rules a retailer defines.
 Area differentials are used when a retailer creates a price change to ensure consistent pricing.
-Differential pricing cannot be applied to other pricing events, such as clearances or promotions. - Clearance Pricing This allows clients to define the method used to markdown items. - Competitive Pricing This allows a client to define a pricing strategy for their items based on their primary competitor's prices.
-All locations in a competitive pricing strategy must use the same currency.

-- Clearance Default This allows the user to specify clearance defaults as low as the subclass level and apply the subsequent markdowns in the manual clearance dialog.
-Pricing worksheets are not generated for this pricing strategy. - Margin Pricing This allows a client to define a pricing strategy for items based on margin targets. - Maintain Margin Pricing This allows a client to define the pricing strategy for items based on future cost changes.
-The proposed retails can be based on current or market basket margin percentages. - Wholesale/Franchise Pricing This allows clients to recommend retail pricing for wholesale/franchise business partners based on the wholesale/franchise costs the retailer is charging for the items.
+Differential pricing cannot be applied to other pricing events, such as clearances or promotions. - Clearance Pricing-This allows clients to define the method used to clear merchandise by creating markdowns or a series of markdowns. - Competitive Pricing-This allows a client to define a pricing strategy for their items based on their primary competitor's prices.
+All locations in a competitive pricing strategy must use the same currency. - Clearance Default-This allows the user to specify clearance defaults as low as the subclass level and apply the subsequent markdowns in the manual clearance dialog.
+Pricing worksheets are not generated for this pricing strategy. - Margin Pricing-This allows a client to define a pricing strategy for items based on margin targets. - Maintain Margin Pricing This allows a client to define the pricing strategy for items based on future cost changes.
+The proposed retails can be based on current or market basket margin percentages.